rahulcmr11/Automation_by_Python/README.md

 2. Search in any format any word if it has it well tell you answer.

 ## good in case you want to learn python

+## if you want to run the analysis on atable and figure out the actual error and faklse error ;

+Use the pwr_audit_ds.ipynb in jupyter notebbok.

+## Good for Data Visulaization examples